mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.8.1
+Update: Updated CommonAPI TabSystem usage to use new public methods

 #### v2.8.0
 Update: Added ability to show extra tabs on request pages for mods that add extra tabs for items